 - Disparate data repositories – Patient data is scattered everywhere making it challenging for providers to get a “Single View of the Patient Data“.

-- Huge volumes of data from disparate data sources need to be integrated, cleansed, transformed, and stored quickly to help with insights
+- Huge volumes of data from disparate data sources need to be integrated, cleansed, transformed and stored quickly to help with actionable insights.

 Data Analytics & AI in Patient Engagement

-- To adopt artificial intelligence that helps achieve the below results:
+- Artificial intelligence that helps achieve the results below-

-- AI can help in screening large volumes of consolidated data and help automate workflows like patient appointment booking, payment collection, predict no-shows, recommend patient services, etc.
+- AI can help in screening large volumes of consolidated data and help automate workflows like patient appointment booking, payment collection, predicting no-shows, recommending patient services, etc.

-- AI can help providers pre-empting the probability of patient no shows, saving Millions of dollars
+- AI can help providers in pre-empting the probability of patient no-shows, saving millions of dollars

 - AI can back up a live patient counselor by providing relevant intelligence during a call with a patient